H4HWV2011/msjarvis-public-docs/thesis/06-geodb-spatial-body.md

 The core production schema includes:

 - Raw and normalized source tables for individual datasets, such as county boundaries, census blocks, dams, hospitals, and other facilities.
-- A set of CSV‑derived tables (for example, `gbim_source_csv.*`) created from `*_attrs.csv` exports, which store key attributes (including `geodb_id`, `lat`, `lon`, `bbox`, `label`, `sourcetable`, `country` and, in some cases, additional fields) converted directly from shapefiles and other GIS formats.
+- A set of CSV‑derived tables (for example, `gbim_source_csv.*`) created from `*_attrs.csv` exports, which store key attributes (including `geodb_id`, `lat`, `lon`, `bbox`, `label`, `sourcetable`, `country` and, where present, additional fields) converted directly from shapefiles and other GIS formats.
-- GBIM‑related tables, including `gbimbeliefnormalized` (the main belief table with the nine JSONB axes) and any `gbim_worldview_entity` tables, which tie features to worldviews, belief state, and provenance.
+- GBIM‑related tables, including `gbimbeliefnormalized` (the main belief table with the nine JSONB axes) and any worldview tables, which tie features to worldviews, belief state, and provenance.

 The majority of production layers share a common projected coordinate system, SRID 26917 (UTM Zone 17N NAD83).
 Legacy tables that retain provisional SRIDs, mixed geometry types, or inconsistent precision are explicitly flagged in schema registries for cleanup and are not included in the primary GBIM worldview until normalized.

 The database is populated from state and federal sources including the WV GIS Technical Center, USGS, the U.S. Census Bureau, USACE, NREL, and various state agencies.
-Ingestion converts shapefiles and file geodatabases into PostGIS tables, resolves geometry and projection issues, and normalizes keys so that features can be cross‑referenced from GBIM, Chroma, `local_resources`, and the higher‑level reasoning services.
-Ingestion and transformation processes are scripted and versioned to support auditability.
+Ingestion converts shapefiles and file geodatabases into PostGIS tables, resolves geometry and projection issues, and normalizes keys so that features can be cross‑referenced from GBIM, Chroma, `local_resources`, and higher‑level reasoning services.
+Ingestion and transformation processes are scripted and versioned to support auditability over time.

 ---

 ### 6.4 Currently Integrated Statewide Layers

-The current deployment includes a substantial, production‑usable subset of West Virginia’s public geospatial data, with additional layers actively being integrated.
-At a high level, the Steward System already maintains:
+The current deployment includes a substantial, production‑grade subset of West Virginia’s public geospatial data, with additional layers actively being integrated.
+At a high level, the Steward System maintains:

 - **Census units.**
   Statewide 2020 Census blocks and block groups in projected coordinate systems appropriate for analysis and mapping, providing population and administrative meshes at fine spatial scales.